Select the Defaults tab of the Panels to set default values for various parameters to be used during the creation of any new entities after

 Unique to the Defaults panel is the Initialize Interior checkbox for unstructured domains (shown in left image below).
 When Initialize

-Interior is unchecked, no interior points will be inserted into newly created unstructured domains.
+Interior is unchecked, no interior points are inserted into newly created unstructured domains.

 Use the Isotropic and T-Rex sub-frames within the Unstructured Domains and Blocks frame in the Defaults panel to set defaults